 Broken Tooth

-A broken, fractured, or cracked tooth can be a serious dental problem.
+A broken, chipped tooth can be a serious dental problem.
 Damage often occurs inside of your tooth, as well as on the outside.
-Immediately contact your dentist for an emergency appointment.
+Immediately contact your emergency dentist for an emergency appointment.

-Save any tooth fragments in cold milk and take them to the dental office.
+Save any tooth fragments in cold milk and take them to the dentist’s office.
 Sometimes they can be reattached.
-At minimum, it gives your dentist clues about the injury, as well as possible solutions to restore the teeth.
+At minimum, it gives your dentist clues about the injury, as well as possible restorative treatments to restore the broken tooth.

 Gently rinse out your mouth with warm water.
 You can take acetaminophen (Tylenol) for the pain and apply a cold compress to the area to reduce swelling if the fracture was caused by trauma to the face.